Sanjeetahir3012/Power_BI_Sales_Dashboard_Project/README.md

 # Sales_Dashboard_Project
-- This Power BI project provides a financial performance overview by analyzing monthly income, expenses, and profit &amp; loss (P&amp;L) data.
-It helps users quickly identify top expense        categories, income sources, and net profit trends over time.
+- This is Power BI project which provides a financial performance overview by analyzing monthly income, expenses, and profit & loss according     to monthly sales of the products.It helps users quickly identify top expense categories, income sources, and net profit trends over time.

 # Objective